How To Post A Draft On Facebook

 1. Open the Facebook App: Launch the Facebook app on your iOS or Android device.

-2. Navigate to Your Page: If you are managing a Facebook Page, tap on the menu icon (three horizontal lines) in the top right corner (Android) or bottom right corner (iOS).
+2. deal with to Your Page: If you are managing a Facebook Page, tap on the menu icon (three horizontal lines) in the top right corner (Android) or bottom right corner (iOS).
 Then, select your Page from the list.

 3. Start a New Post: Tap on the "Write a post" box at the top of your Page's timeline.